AaronWatters/H5Gizmos/doc/GizmoLink/Scripts.md

-Note that to make the entry point known to the Python environment after editing the setup script you *must rerun the setup.py script even if the module is installed in development mode* in order to regenerate the appropriate file structures.
+Note that to make the entry point known to the Python environment after editing the setup script you *must rerun the setup.py script even if package is installed in development mode* in order to regenerate the appropriate file structures.

-## Optionally add a module top level documentation string
+## Optionally add a package top level documentation string

 It may be useful to add a top level doc string to the package top level module because those doc strings are also displayed during entry